micmejia/bible-dump/NKJV/Genesis/Gen 28.md

 Also your descendants shall be as the dust of the earth; you shall spread abroad to the west and the east, to the north and the south; and in you and in your seed all the families of the earth shall be blessed.

 ###### 15
-Behold, I _am_ with you and will keep[^c] you wherever you go, and will bring you back to this land; for I will not leave you until I have done what I have spoken to you."
+Behold, I _am_ with you and will keep you wherever you go, and will bring you back to this land; for I will not leave you until I have done what I have spoken to you."

 ###### 16
 Then Jacob awoke from his sleep and said, "Surely the Lord is in this place, and I did not know _it._"